 A subsidiary company "ATT re MAEL Ltd" was incorporated in October 2018 specifically for the purpose of holding certain preference shares issued by Monarch Aircraft Engineering Ltd ("MAEL").
 Shortly afterwards, MAEL went into administration.
-The Trustees have not prepared consolidated financial statements on the basis that the carrying value of the subsidiary is immaterial, and that the impact of omitting this from the Statement of Financial Activities and the Statement of Financial Position is also immaterial.
+The Trustees have not prepared consolidated financial statements on the basis that the carrying value of the subsidiary was immaterial, and that the impact of omitting this from the Statement of Financial Activities and the Statement of Financial Position was also immaterial.
+An application to strike off the subsidiary was made in February 2025 and the carrying value of the investment was written off.
+The company was dissolved on 6 May 2025.